kathleenfwang/giphy-search/README.md

 A simple tool to retrieve gifs from a search.

-In order to use, remember to download:
+In order to use, make sure to download:

--express
+- express
--express.handlebars
+- express.handlebars